No AI, no cost, no reg'n, no popups

 Q. Dear all experts,

 I am performing copper plating on stainless steel wire with usual acid based copper plating solution with copper anodes in the basket.
 What I have observed yesterday that the copper anodes, part which are immersed in the electrolyte solution, is turning into black.
 It seems that it is a black film of something, unknown, is being deposited.
 That film can be removed by water rinsing or by rubbing on the surface.
 Does anybody has any idea what is that film and why it is being built?
 The concentration of H2SO4 is fine.
-Chlorine content are not measured yet.
+Chlorine content is not measured yet.

 Kind Regards,